Mainstream Employment Programme

 - Participants are not expected to be 'job-ready' when they start.
 They are trained on the job and have access to extra training funding from Mainstream.

-- Pay is comparable to the pay of others performing similar duties.
+- Because Mainstream follows the principles of supported employment, pay is comparable to the pay of others performing similar duties.

 - Knowledge and skills are built up over time, with the support and goodwill of co-workers.